projectawakening/game-chain-contracts/mud-contracts/smart-object-framework-v2/README.md

 ### Overview

-The Smart Object Framework (SOF) is a comprehensive abstraction layer built on top of MUD that provides structured on-chain entity management, system scoping, and execution context tracking.  while maintaining security and clear permission boundaries.
+The Smart Object Framework (SOF) is a comprehensive abstraction layer built on top of the [MUD Framework](https://github.com/latticexyz/mud) that provides structured on-chain entity management, system scoping, and execution context tracking.  while maintaining security and clear permission boundaries.

 ### Design Goals